streptomyces/pythrill/README.md

-# Conceptual code for Python 3
+# Python 3 bare essentials

 When you clone this repository a directory named `pythrill` will be created.
 The instructions and commands below assume that your